emerconnelly/sysadmin/powershell-scripts/Get-CustomUserReport/README.md

 I may update this script over time to include new data, better the formatting, or improve efficiency.

+## pre-requisites
-This script expects you have an Azure app registered with the required permissions, a certificate for authentication, and the required variables found in [this json template](variables_template.json).
+- Azure app registration with the required permissions
+- RSA-signed certificate for authentication, and the required variables found in [this json template](variables_template.json).

+## how to
+1. download the (script)[Get-CustomUserReport.ps1) and variables [template](variables_template.json) to the same folder.
+2. fill in your values and rename the variables template to `variables.json`.
+3. run the script using PowerShell 5.x

 ---
 ### personal notes